Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Introduction

 \end{enumerate} where $\delta_{j}^{i}$ is the Kronecker delta, and $(\alpha^i_j)$ and $(\beta^i_j)$ are $n\times n$ matrices inverse to each other.
 When $q=-1$, $(\alpha^i_j)$ is a generalized permutation matrix such that $\alpha^{i}_j\neq 0$ whenever $j=\tau(i)$ for some fixed $\tau\in S_n$, When $q\neq \pm 1$, $(a^i_j)$ is a diagonal matrix. \end{introdethm}

 {\bf Acknowledgements.} The authors thank Chelsea Walton for useful discussions that inspired this paper.
-Nguyen was supported by the Naval Academy Research Council in Summer 2021.
+The authors also thank the referees for their insightful comments.
+Nguyen was supported by the Naval Academy Research Council.
 Vashaw was partially supported by an Arthur K. Barton Superior Graduate Student Scholarship in Mathematics from Louisiana State University, NSF grants DMS-1901830 and DMS-2131243, and NSF Postdoctoral Fellowship DMS-2103272.
-Wang was partially supported by Simons collaboration grant \#688403.
+Wang was partially supported by Simons collaboration grant \#688403 and AFOSR grant FA9550-22-1-0272.
 Part of this research work was done during Wang's visit to the Department of Mathematics at Rice University in October 2021.
 He is grateful for the first author’s invitation and wishes to thank Rice University for its hospitality.